projectnovafn/vivox/README.md

 This project is licensed under the [Creative Commons Zero v1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) license.

-> **Disclaimer:** Portions of this project contain trademarks and/or copyrighted content belonging to Unity Technologies, Inc.
+> **Disclaimer:** Portions of this project contain trademarks and/or copyrighted content belonging to Unity Technologies.
 > This project is **not affiliated with or endorsed by Unity Technologies**.